Television South: Loss of franchise

 The ITC refused every attempt to get it to explain its decision.
 TVS could have sought a judicial review, but the legal advice that it received was that the prospect of success would be slim and the costs would be enormous.
 Whilst it carried on broadcasting to the end of its franchise period, it began partially liquidating the company.
-The studio facilities at Southampton were sold to the incoming franchise winner Meridian Broadcasting, even though they intended to operate as a 'publisher broadcaster' and would not be making anything like the amount of regional programming made by TVS.
+The studio facilities at Southampton were sold to the incoming franchise winner Meridian Broadcasting, even though it intended to operate as a 'publisher broadcaster' and would not be making anything like the amount of regional programming made by TVS.
 The Maidstone Studios were retained with the news facility being leased to Meridian as TVS planned to continue trading as an independent producer.

 The unions started to negotiate with Meridian to absorb some of the 800 staff at TVS who were facing redundancy.
 Meridian planned to employ only 370 staff, as it intended to produce a far smaller amount of network programming and would use independent producers for the remainder of its programming.
 In the event, the projections of advertising revenue on which TVS had based its massive bid turned out to be correct.
-However, only three years later, all the high-bidding licensees – including HTV, which had nearly bankrupted itself to put forward a £25 million bid to win back the licence for Wales and the West – were allowed to reduce their payments, in some cases by more than half.
+However, only three years later, all the high-bidding licensees – including HTV, which had nearly bankrupted itself to put forward a £25 million bid to retain the licence for Wales and the West – were allowed to reduce their payments, in some cases by more than half.